geraosio/Sostelar/docs/to-do.md

 ##### Alianzas
 - [x] ~~Add logos of ally organizations~~
 - [x] ~~Add links to the logos~~
-- [ ] Add media queries to change from 2 rows of 3 to 3 rows of 2.
+- [x] ~~Add media queries to change from 2 rows of 3 to 3 rows of 2 on mobile.~~

 ##### Equipo
 - [x] ~~Add an image and name of each team member(5).~~
 - [ ] Add modal to images to display experience, etc.
-- [ ] Add media queries to change from 2 rows of 3 to 3 rows of 2.
+- [ ] Add media queries to change from 2 rows of 3 to 3 rows of 2 on mobile.

 ##### Contacto
 - [x] ~~Add link to both phone numbers (If on mobile add link to call the number)~~